 The median age and range were 14 (0.5-21) and 12.9 (6.8-16.3) years for children with UC and controls, respectively, and 40% and 35% were male for children with UC and controls, respectively.
 A high number of significant bacterial and bacteriophage dysbiosis events were found (unpublished data).
 Among these, 11 bacterial species biomarkers were identified.
 These included the Bifidobacterium angulatum, Alistipes putredinis, Bacteroides caccae, and Bifidobacterium adolescentis (Table 1).
 Similarly, among the high number of bacteriophages, four were identified as biomarkers.
 These included the Salmonella phage SEN4, Streptococcus phage YMC-2011, and uncultured crAssphage (Table 2).

-The AUC for all identified bacterial species was 89.5% (79.1%-100.0%), but when based on the biomarkers, the accuracy increased to 97.6% (94.2%-100.0%) indicating very good to excellent predictive power (Figure 1A and B).
-Similarly, the AUC for all the identified bacteriophages was 87.4% (75.9%-98.8%), but the AUC increased to 94.5 % (87.8%-100%), when the identified important species were used, indicating very good to excellent predictive power (Figure 2A and B).
+The AUC for all identified bacterial species was 89.5% (79.1%-100.0%), but when based on the biomarkers, the accuracy increased to 97.6% (94.2%-100.0%) indicating very good to excellent predictive power (Figure 1).
+Similarly, the AUC for all the identified bacteriophages was 87.4% (75.9%-98.8%), but the AUC increased to 94.5 % (87.8%-100%), when the identified important species were used, indicating very good to excellent predictive power (Figure 2).

 DISCUSSION